Index

 Section 406 of IPC and Stridhan

 According to Hindu law, a wife is entitled to possess, use, and dispose of her stridhan at her discretion.
-It is essential that she be given what was rightly hers on demand or otherwise in the event that the wife chooses to leave the marital home.
-If the husband or any of his family members misappropriate something or refuse to give it back to the wife for whatever reason, it is considered a criminal breach of trust and can be punished under Section 406 of IPC.
+She must be given what was rightly hers on demand or otherwise in the event that the wife chooses to leave the marital home.
+If the husband or any of his family members misappropriate something or refuse to give it back to the wife for whatever reason, it is considered a criminal breach of trust.
+It can be punished under Section 406 of IPC.

 What kind of proofs are admissible under Section 406 of IPC